 What is the Last Gospel and why is it read?

-It functions as a kind of postscript to the Mass — a final proclamation of the central mystery of the Incarnation, the doctrine that grounds everything that has just happened on the altar.
-God became man, dwelt among us, was sacrificed, and gives Himself in this Eucharist.
-The Last Gospel reasserts the metaphysical foundation of the rite the faithful have just assisted at.
+It works as a kind of postscript to the Mass — a closing proclamation of the mystery that grounds everything that has just happened on the altar.
+God became man, dwelt among us, was offered in sacrifice, and gives Himself in this Eucharist.
+The Last Gospel reasserts the metaphysical foundation of the rite the faithful have just assisted at, so that no one leaves without the central truth ringing in his ears.

 It is also a blessing.
-The Prologue of John was used as a sacramental in the Middle Ages — read over the sick, the dying, fields, and houses.
-Its presence at the end of every Mass extends that blessing over the faithful as they leave the church and return to the world.
-They do not depart with words of mere dismissal; they depart with the great Christological doxology ringing in their ears.
+The Prologue of John was used as a sacramental in the Middle Ages — read over the sick and dying, over fields and houses.
+Its place at the end of every Mass extends that blessing over the faithful as they go back into the world.
+They do not depart with mere words of dismissal; they depart with the great Christological doxology spoken over them.

 Read the full article: Understanding the Parts of the Mass